 'Bachelorette: Men Tell All': 10 Things You Didn't See on TV

 The Bachelorette's Desiree Hartsock got to confront several of her former suitors on Monday night's Men Tell All special.

 The two-hour episode featured 16 of the 25 men who were hoping to find love with Desiree on the ABC reality series.
 Among those absent were Chris Siegfried, Brooks Forester and Drew Kenney, who are still in the running.

-Also MIA was Brian Jarosinski, who was last seen being confronted at the mansion by his girlfriend, who claimed the two were still dating when he went on the show.
+Also MIA was Brian Jarosinski, who was last seen being confronted at the mansion by his girlfriend, who claimed the two were still dating when he went on the show (Brian has since refuted these claims).
 Host Chris Harrison said Brian was invited to attend but chose not to.
 (The guys still talked about him anyway.)

 While viewers were treated to some heated exchanges, and a few of the men were put in Harrison's "hot seat," there were several moments that didn't make it onto the show.
 Here are five: